Génesis (Peso Pluma album): Commercial performance

-Due to Génesis being released on the afternoon of 22 June 2023, which was hours before the end of the tracking week, it debuted at numbers 35 and 10 on the US Top Latin Albums and Regional Mexican Albums charts on the issue dated 1 July 2023, respectively, with 3,000 album-equivalent units.
-It also debuted at number 19 on the US Heatseekers Albums chart in the same week.
-After its next full tracking week, it peaked atop both charts and debuted at number 3 on the US Billboard 200 with an additional 73,000 album-equivalent units, on the issue dated 8 July 2023.
+Due to Génesis being released on the afternoon of 22 June 2023, which was hours before the end of the tracking week, it debuted at No. 35 and No. 10 on the US Top Latin Albums and Regional Mexican Albums charts on the issue dated 1 July 2023, respectively, with 3,000 album-equivalent units.
+It also debuted at No. 19 on the US Heatseekers Albums chart in the same week.
+After its next full tracking week, it peaked atop both charts and debuted at No. 3 on the US Billboard 200 with an additional 73,000 album-equivalent units, on the issue dated 8 July 2023.
 The album became the highest-charting regional Mexican album in the chart's history, and the third album in the genre to reach the top 10 on the Billboard 200.
-It also became the highest-charting album by a Mexican artist, surpassing Luis Miguel's Cómplices, which reached number 10.
+It also became the highest-charting album by a Mexican artist, surpassing Luis Miguel's Cómplices, which reached No. 10.